AndreaCeolin/VarDial2021/ULI/Validation/README.md

 2. **Cross_Validation_NB_Track1.ipynb**: this Jupyter Notebook contains the Multinominal Naive Bayes model that was trained to classify the target languages.

-3. **Track1.ipynb**: this Jupyter Notebook creates a pipeline containing the previous two models, and evaluates its performance accuracy.
+3. **Track1.ipynb**: this Jupyter Notebook creates a pipeline containing the previous models, and evaluates its performance accuracy.

 4. **Cross_Validation_NB_Track3.ipynb**: this Jupyter Notebook contains the Multinomial Naive Bayes model that was trained to classify all the languages in the training dataset.